vvoss-dev/vvoss-web/README.md

 Public documentation is in this README.
 Detailed server and deployment documentation is maintained in a separate private repository for security reasons.

-**Note**: The `local/` directory is gitignored and contains private configuration and documentation.
+**Note**: The `local/` directory is gitignored and contains a separate private Git repository with server configuration and documentation.

 ## License
 © 2024 Vivian Voss - All rights reserved